 If you are set on the full Thai tourist experience that includes a Tuk-Tuk ride, a pre-organized tour might be the perfect solution.
 Remember, traffic in Bangkok is appalling, especially during the daytime, so choosing an evening tour will give you more for your money.

-⇒ Check price and reviews for this Night Tuk Tuk Tour: Markets, Temples & Food
+⇒ Reserve your Night Tuk Tuk Tour: Markets, Temples & Food here

 9. Bang Krachao (Bangkok’s green lung)

 Heading off the beaten path, we love to explore the less-touristy sites, like the undeveloped jungle-like area of Bang Krachao, commonly called Bangkok’s green lung.
 We shared walkways along the canals with bicycles and motorbikes.